eth-sri/psi/README.md

 #### Quick build

-1. Run `dependencies-release.sh` to download the LDC D compiler and unzip it.
+1. Run `dependencies-release.sh` to download the LDC D compiler and extract the archive.

 2. Run `build-release.sh` to build PSI.